 It’s not always easy staying healthy on the road.
-Lucrative travel nurse pay combined with free housing sometimes encourages me all too much to go out and have fun late night or too often eat rich foods at great restaurants.
+Lucrative travel nurse pay combined with free housing sometimes encourages us to go out and have fun late night or too often eat rich foods at great restaurants.
 After all, let’s face facts.
 Living high on the hog is one of the benefits of travel nursing.

-But there are ways to gradually approach better health without making it a New Year’s Resolution or attaching ourselves to failing diets, implies the Traveler Times Newsletter.
-Getting more cardio in our traveling nurse life by hitting the great outdoors or using the fitness equipment found at many travel nurse apartment complexes is a great start, says the author.
+But there are ways to gradually approach better health without making it a New Year’s resolution or attaching ourselves to failing diets.
+Getting more cardio in our traveling nurse life by or using the fitness equipment found at many travel nurse apartment complexes is a great start.

-The article also suggests cutting back on before bedtime munching, consuming fewer processed sugars and maintaining some kind of balance with regards to portion size — all good recommendations which don’t sound too difficult or life-altering for travel nurses.
+We’re often advised to cut back on before-bedtime munching, consume fewer processed sugars and maintain some kind of balance with regards to portion size — all good recommendations which don’t sound too difficult or life-altering for travel nurses.

-What the article really made me think about, though, as a traveling nurse, is how obesity has created so many healthcare problems in our country.
+We all know that obesity has created so many healthcare problems in our country.
 From high cholesterol to high blood sugar, it seems that so much bad health could be prevented if we just watched our diets and managed our weight better.
-And as nurses, isn’t funny that we don’t do more to keep ourselves fit and healthy as we watch the health of others diminish in the wake of high fat, high calories and heart attacks?
+And as nurses, it isn’t funny that we don’t do more to keep ourselves fit and healthy as we watch the health of others diminish?

 There’s so many upsides to keeping your health on track: when you get more rest, you’ll be more mentally alert during your shift.
 When you’re fit, you’re better able to handle the taxing physical demands of nursing.
 Don’t forget to utilize your comprehensive medical insurance for checkups and consults.
 Let’s start setting a better example for all those patients who need positive role models in health care.